shrutikapoor08/devjoke/README.md

 ***

-### Question - Have you heard of the band with 1023 begabytes?
+### Question - Have you heard of the band with 1023 megabytes?
 No, they just haven't had a gig yet.

 ### Question - Why integration testing is required after unit testing?